dymmond/esmerald/docs/en/docs/extensions.md

 ## Extension

-This is the main class that should be extended when creating a pluggable for Esmerald.
+This is the main class that should be extended when creating a pluggable for Ravyn.

-This object internally uses the protocols to make sure you follow the patterns needed to hook a pluggable via `pluggables` parameter when instantiating an esmerald application.
+This object internally uses the protocols to make sure you follow the patterns needed to hook a pluggable via `pluggables` parameter when instantiating an ravyn application.

 When subclassing this object **you must implement** the [extend](#extend) function.
-This function is what Esmerald looks for when looking up for pluggables for your application and executes the logic.
+This function is what Ravyn looks for when looking up for pluggables for your application and executes the logic.

-Think of the `extend` as the `init_app` of Flask but enforced as a pattern for Esmerald.
+Think of the `extend` as the `init_app` of Flask but enforced as a pattern for Ravyn.

 ```python hl_lines="7 13"
 {!> ../../../docs_src/pluggables/extension.py !}